5 Tips for Communicating Form 1099-K Changes

 Editor’s note: This blog was updated on November 27, 2023

-Update: Since this content was published, the IRS released additional guidance further delaying and making changes to the implementation of the lowered Form 1099-K reporting threshold for 2023 returns.
+Update: Since this content was published, the IRS released additional guidance further delaying the implementation of the lowered Form 1099-K changes to the reporting threshold for 2023 returns.
 Read our recent blog post for additional details about the latest Form 1099-K reporting threshold requirements.

 As the 2023 tax season approaches, ensure your first-time Form 1099-K recipients are prepared for reporting.
-In 2021, as part of the American Rescue Plan Act (ARPA), the Form 1099-K threshold was changed from $20,000 and 200 transactions to just $600 with no transaction minimum.
+In 2021, as part of the American Rescue Plan Act (ARPA), the Form 1099-K changes was moving the threshold from $20,000 and 200 transactions to just $600 with no transaction minimum.
 This threshold was set to go into effect for the 2022 reporting season.
 However, the IRS delayed the implementation by one year.
 This means for tax year 2023 and beyond, all third-party settlement organizations (TPSOs) must report Form 1099-K when payments total greater than $600 in the calendar year.

 This threshold change will impact a variety of TPSOs, including gig economy payers (e.g., Uber, Lyft), platform marketplaces (e.g., Etsy, Facebook), and other companies that facilitate goods and services payments through electronic platforms (e.g., PayPal).
 A majority of those who receive Form 1099-K for tax year 2023 will be first time recipients.
 These workers may not be accustomed to or have knowledge of how to accurately report this type of income on their individual income tax return. or have knowledge of how to accurately report this type of income on their individual income tax return.

-Here are five tips to ensure your Form 1099-K recipients are ready for the 2023 filing season.
+Here are five tips to ensure your Form 1099-K changes are ready for the 2023 filing season.

 Communicate with potential 1099-K recipients ahead of the tax season.
 Proactively reaching out to Form 1099-K recipients can help your team as tax season begins.
 A sizable percentage of those receiving Form 1099-K in tax year 2023 will be first-time recipients.
 Ensure early communication with these individuals so their questions are answered before reporting begins.
 This will help limit the burden on your customer service team and help limit calls, inquiries and resources as tax season begins.